 For many years, Scholars have become intrigued by the notion of professional identity and researchers' attention across a broad spectrum of domains related to education.; however, there is no universally acknowledged definition of it in the field.
 (Beauchamp & Thomas, 2009; Beijaard et al., 2004).
-After reviewing twenty-two articles linked with professional identity, Beijaard et al. (2004) divided professional identity inquiries into three clusters: a) research studies concentrated on its construction, b) research studies concentrated on its features, and c) research studies concentrated on its features, and c) research studies concentrated on its professional identity.
+After reviewing twenty-two articles linked with professional identity, Beijaard et al. (2004) divided professional identity inquiries into three clusters: a) research studies concentrated on its construction, b) research studies concentrated on its features, and c) research studies concentrated on teachers' narratives about their professional identity.
 Professional identity is a construct that accounts for what a teacher perceives of himself in his profession and his interactions with others.
 It is the result of the dynamic interaction between personal and environmental factors, encompassing various societal connections.
 (Danielewicz, 2001).
-This shows that professional identity is built upon teachers' inner state and their practices.
+This shows that professional identity is centralized around social interactions.
+Further, as put forth by Gee (2001), professional identity is built upon teachers' inner state and their practices.